Duneyr4/Analysis-of-energy-inefficient-buildings/README.md

 •	test_retrieve.py: Test of extraction of data and images that were written with main.py

 •	write_db_config.py: writes parameters to server.ini

+## Data
+The data was retrieved with a Google API Key

 ## Authors
 Dominik Vasquez, Stephan Wernli, Luca Casuscelli, Jonas Zürcher